martinbudden/MaybeCube/MC300RB/readme.md

 1. Bolt the MGN linear rail to the extrusion, using the **Rail_Centering_Jig** to align the rail.
-Fully tighten the bolts - the left rail is the fixed rail and the right rail will be aligned to it. bolts at this stage - they will be fully tightened when the rail is racked at a later stage.
+Fully tighten the bolts - the left rail is the fixed rail and the right rail will be aligned to it.
 2. Bolt the **Y_Carriage_Left_assembly** to the MGN carriage.
 3. Screw the bolts into ends of the extrusion in preparation for attachment to the rest of the top face.